AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ```

-## Check if a user exists in a server
+## Check whether a user exists in a server

-Checks if a user exists in the specified server.
+Checks whether a user exists in the specified server.

 ### HTTP request